-This story is by CC Sullivan and was part of our 10th Anniversary Writing Contest.
+This story is by CC Sullivan and won an Honorable Mention in our 10th Anniversary Writing Contest.
 You can find all the writing contest stories here.

 For as long as I can remember, I’ve been a runner.